 The Perception & Action Podcast began in May 2015.
-It explores how psychological research can be applied to improving performance, accelerating skill acquisition and designing new technologies in sports, driving and aviation.
+It explores how psychological research can be applied to improving performance, accelerating skill acquisition and designing new technologies in sports and other high performance domains.
 It covers disciplines including sports science, psychology, human systems engineering, sport analytics, human factors, neuroscience and cognitive science.
 The podcast reviews basic concepts and discusses the latest research in these areas.
 It is targeted at academics, researchers, coaches, performance analysts, technology developers and students working in/studying these areas.
 Formats include: (i) full episodes covering key topics in detail (ii) Perception & Action News which examines recently published journal articles, (iii) Sports Science Shorts which discuss current issues, and (iii) interviews with academics, practioners and product developers.
 Hope you Enjoy!

 Please see also: Why Am I Doing This Podcast?